|Third Place(Three Ties)||wlWangl, thanhdng, Malik|

-Please follow the link https://competitions.codalab.org/competitions/17767 to join the competition.
+Please follow the link https://competitions.codalab.org/competitions/17767for more information.

 Machine learning has achieved great successes in online advertising, recommender system, financial market analysis, computer vision, linguistics, bioinformatics and many other fields, but its successes crucially rely on human machine learning experts.
 In almost all these successful machine learning applications, human experts are involved in all machine learning stages including: converting real world problems into machine learning problems, collecting data, doing feature engineering, selecting or designing model architecture, tuning model hyper-parameters, evaluating model performance, deploying the machine learning system in online systems and so on.
 As the complexity of these tasks is often beyond non-experts, the rapid growth of machine learning applications has created a demand for off-the-shelf machine learning methods that can be used easily and without expert knowledge.
 We call the resulting research area that targets progressive automation of machine learning AutoML(Automatic Machine Learning).The goal of PAKDD 2018 data competition (AutoML Challenge 2018) is to solve real world classification problems without any further human intervention.

 The Feedback phase is a phase with